 Benefits of Attic Spray Foam Insulation

-The biggest benefit to using spray insulation in the attic of your Apex home is that it improves your home efficiency.
+The biggest benefit of using spray insulation in the attic of your Apex home is that it improves your home efficiency.
 Because there’s almost no heat conduction from your attic to the living areas of your home, your air conditioner won’t have to work as hard and may even last longer.
 Additional benefits to spray foam include:

 - It’s more eco-friendly than fiberglass.